-Your vet will give you detailed instruction on how to care for your cat once you get home.
+Your vet will give you detailed instructions on how to care for your cat once you get home.

-It's likely that you will need to restrict your cat's activities.
+You will likely need to restrict your cat's activities.
 Preventing your cat from jumping and running is essential to healing the injury as quickly as possible.

 Try keeping your cat in a warm room, free from furniture that may encourage her to jump.
 Or consider purchasing a cage that will give your cat room to move but prevent her from jumping.
 Be sure to provide your cat with easily accessible food and water, and follow your vet's instructions regarding any medications prescribed for your cat.